random-corporation/random-corporation/random-lists.md

+##Random Lists
+Random Lists is an app that lets you organize all your choices into lists and easily pick a choice randomly.

 **Privacy Policy**

 Andli built the Random Lists app as an Ad Supported app.
 This SERVICE is provided by Andli at no cost and is intended for use as is.